Who Is Affected by PTSD?

 Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second [is] like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.
 Matthew 22:37-40 KJV

-What is the root issue behind PTSD?
+What is the root cause of PTSD?

 The root issue is that many of us have been raised in families who for generations did not know how to care for each other and be a safe place – they did not understand or represent Father God’s love.
 This is where fear has an open door.
 In the absence of love, fear comes in.
 It will cause a person to not be able to trust, to feel easily overwhelmed, they may feel unsafe, and insecure.